cameronjonesweb/wcbne17/README.md

 2. Make your changes in the src directory
 	* Don't commit the compiled CSS file, we'll do that after merging
 3. Open a pull request

+## License

+This project is licensed under the GPL v2.0